Imaging Conductivity from Current Density Magnitude using Neural Networks: Conclusion

 \section{Conclusion}

 In this work we have developed a direct and novel neural network based reconstruction technique for imaging the conductivity distribution from the magnitude of the internal current density.
 The reconstruction problem was formulated as a relaxed weighted least-gradient problem, whose minimizer was then approximated by standard fully connected feedforward neural networks.
-We have also provided a preliminary analysis for the convergence rate of the generalization error, which provides guidelines for properly choosing the depth, width, and total number of parameters of neural networks in order to achieve the desired convergence rate in terms of the number of training points.
+We have also provided a preliminary analysis for the convergence rate of the generalization error, which provides guidelines for properly choosing the depth, width, total number of parameters of neural networks, and the number of training points in order to achieve the desired convergence rate.
 The performance and distinct features of the proposed approach were illustrated on a wide range of numerical experiments.